 Reputation capital is the value of the intangible assets of a business.
-Anything from reviews to brand identity can build reputation capital, and it can essentially be summarized in one word: trust.
+Anything from reviews to brand identity can build reputation capital, and it all boils down to one word: trust.
 How much do people trust your business?
 The more trust there is in your business, the greater its reputation capital.

 - A positive reputation enables you to better control your prices, and achieve industry recognition and thought leadership.

-- Businesses with a strong reputation capital can overcome a crisis easier than a business with a negative reputation.
+- Businesses with a strong reputation capital can overcome a crisis easier and faster than those with negative reputations.

 Your reputation allows you to gain the trust of your peers.
 For a business, a good reputation can bring more customers and more visibility.
 But how is reputation measured?
 It’s difficult to assign a number or a net worth to a reputation; however, a company’s reputation capital is just as important as its financial capital.
 Possibly even more so.